This blender hollandaise sauce is far easier than the classic recipe, which requires some elbow grease. It literally takes just a few minutes.

 Instructions

-- Add the egg yolk, water, lemon juice, kosher salt, and cayenne pepper into a cup that just fits the head of an immersion blender.
-I use a 16-oz coffee mug.
-You can also use the cup that comes with the blender if it's narrow enough.
+- Add the egg yolk, water, lemon juice, kosher salt, and cayenne pepper to a cup that just fits the head of an immersion blender.
+I use a 16-ounce coffee mug.
+You can use the cup that comes with the blender if it's narrow enough.

-- Cube the butter, and place it in a glass measuring cup.
-Cover and melt the butter in the microwave, in 30-second increments.
+- Cube the butter and place it in a bowl or a glass measuring cup.
+Cover and melt the butter in the microwave in 30-second increments.
 The butter should be hot, not just melted - see notes below.

 - Transfer the sauce to a serving dish.
 Serve immediately.
-This sauce cannot be cooled and reheated, but it will keep for up to one hour at room temperature.
+This sauce cannot be cooled and reheated, but it will keep at room temperature for up to an hour.

 Notes